 You can avoid the moiré effect on acoustically transparent screens by using a high-quality and smooth projector screen.
 Most of the newer AT screens on the market are what they call "4K" ready and should not have many issues with 4K or 1080p projectors.
 It's best to look at the quality of both the projector and projector screen before making any decisions.
 If the resolutions match up and the build quality of the screen is good, then you should be okay.
 If you do experience the moiré effect, you can possibly eliminate it by adjusting the zoom/focus of the projector.
 This can misalign the pixel line and texture pattern enough to fix the issue.
 Check out our article on how to adjust the image of a projector, this will be extremely helpful if you happen to experience the moiré effect.

-There are many different brands of acoustically transparent projector screens out there and choosing one can be a difficult task.
+There are many different brands of acoustically transparent projector screens out there and choosing one can be a difficult task, especially so if you're confused about whether you need a special one for your 3D projector (by the way, you don't - we've explained why).
 Should you choose a woven or perforated screen?
 What ratio should the projector screen be?
 What size screen should you get?
 How much gain should the screen have?
 These are some of the most common questions when picking a projector screen, and below I will do my best to answer them.

 In general, I would suggest using an acoustically transparent screen from either Elite Screens (product on Amazon) or Silver Ticket Products (product on Amazon).
 Elite Screens and Silver Ticket Products manufacture high-quality screens at a fraction of the cost compared to the big name brands.
 Both of the linked screens are highly reviewed and come with easily assembled frames that even a complete beginner should be able to handle.

 After reading the descriptions and issues about both types of screens, you may be wondering, which should I use?
 Woven or Perforated?
 In my opinion, a woven acoustically transparent screen is the best option at this time.